sreya1711/sreya1711/README.md

 - 🔭 Currently Working On: My full-stack fashion e-commerce app (StyleAura)
 - 🌱 Learning: Backend with Node.js, MongoDB, and building scalable APIs
 - 💼 Open to: Internship opportunities, collaborations, and freelance gigs
-- 🎯 Goal for 2025: Build 5 real-world MERN projects and contribute to open-source
+- 🎯 Goal for 2025: Build impactful software that solves real-world problems.
 ---
 ### 🔍 About Me